cyrusmaher/CauseMap.jl/docs/_build/html/_sources/AboutCauseMap.txt

 How CauseMap works
 ------------------
-To get a feel for the algorithm and the intuition behind it, we highly recommend the following two videos from George Sugihara's group at UCSD.
+To get a feel for the algorithm and the intuition behind it, we highly recommend the following two videos from `George Sugihara <http://scrippsscholars.ucsd.edu/gsugihara/biocv>`_'s group at UCSD.
 |

 Time series as projections of full system dynamics